- Vermont resident students are eligible for Grossman and MAcc Director Academic Merit Scholarships to partially offset tuition charge.

-- Vermont non-resident students may be offered up to $17,500 (no more than $8,750 per semester) through the MAcc Director Academic Merit Scholarships.
+- Vermont non-resident students may be offered up to $17,500 (no more than $8,750 per semester) through Grossman and MAcc Director Academic Merit Scholarships.
 The initial award is based on GPA, professional promise, GMAT, and TOEFL where applicable.
 Continuing awards are based on maintaining a GPA of 3.5 or higher during the last semester of study.

 - Limited external scholarships and awards are available to graduate students.
 Those seeking external funding are encouraged to visit the AICPA’s This Way to CPA website for information about AICPA and other scholarship opportunities.

-- Resident and nonresident students are encouraged to apply to the MAcc Director for consideration as a graduate student employee within the Grossman School of Business.
+- Resident and non-resident students are encouraged to apply to the MAcc Director for consideration as a graduate student employee within the Grossman School of Business.
 MAcc students are assigned to one or two faculty members for up to five hours per week per faculty member.
 Duties include grading and research assistance.
 Students are compensated for the hours worked each week.

 TUITION AND FEES